radius-project/bicep-types-aws/artifacts/bicep/aws/aws.iottwinmaker/default/types.md

 * **PropertyDefinitions**: [ComponentType_PropertyDefinitions](#componenttypepropertydefinitions): An map of the property definitions in the component type.
 Each property definition's key must be unique to this map.
+* **PropertyGroups**: [ComponentType_PropertyGroups](#componenttypepropertygroups): An map of the property groups in the component type.
+Each property group's key must be unique to this map.
 * **Status**: [Status](#status) (ReadOnly): The current status of the component type.
 * **Tags**: [ComponentType_Tags](#componenttypetags): A map of key-value pairs to associate with a resource.
 * **UpdateDateTime**: string (ReadOnly): The last date and time when the component type was updated.